Marriage and divorce, justice and mercy in Gospel

 A more complete text can be requested.

-You will find different points more detailed on the web site
+You will find different points more detailed on this web site.

 Jesus or Christ = Jesus or Christ as the evangelists have transmitted.

 - Catechism of the Catholic Church in 2383: If civil divorce remains the only possible way of ensuring certain legal rights, the care of children or the defense of heritage, it can be tolerated without constituting a moral fault.

 Catechism of the Catholic Church in 2386: It may be that one of the spouses is the innocent victim of a divorce decreed by civil law; then it does not violate the moral law.